diamonce/cloudclimbers/ADR/argocd-flux.md

 - **Dependency on ArgoCD**: Our decision to use ArgoCD means we are reliant on its ecosystem, which could pose challenges if there are any changes or issues with the tool in the future.

 Overall, this decision aligns with our current business priorities and technical constraints, ensuring that we can deliver the Slack bot on time while maintaining a manageable level of complexity.

+**In future, Flux should be analyzed again, as Flux offers security benefits, as no commands from bot are runned on Kubernetes cluster**